-From Dan on November 3rd, 2008 in Tools and Tips
+From Margaret Everton on November 03, 2008 in Tools and Tips

 An outdoor bench makes a great accent for your deck, patio, or overall landscape design.
 Whether built for your little woodland nook or to sit and watch the birds and bees enjoy the blossoming flower beds, your new bench will be a relaxing spot to enjoy any number of outdoor activities.